 However, what if you’re changing career?
 Who should you ask to provide a reference then?
 If you’re currently working in a numerate role, why not ask your line manager?
 They will be able to talk about your communication skills, ability to work in teams, think on your feet and your overall maths knowledge.
 Don’t forget that many of the key skills you’ve learnt from working in industry are directly transferable to the classroom.

 Once you’ve decided who you would like to ask to be your referee, please ask their permission before you apply.
 Not only is this good manners, but it also stops the referee being contacted by surprise.
 Remember that the final award of the scholarship is dependent upon receiving a satisfactory reference, so upsetting the person who will be writing about you isn’t going to help.

 Secondly, just in case identify and ask a second referee.
 Many of the people the scheme contacts for a reference have enormous demands on their time and although the scheme sends reminders to provide references, occasionally the first referee nominated just isn’t able to provide the evidence.
 It is crucial to reiterate at this point that unless a satisfactory reference is received an offer will not be turned into an award.
 At this point, the scheme will contact you again to ask if you can nominate anyone else to provide a reference – it always pays to have a back-up plan!

 Lastly, just remember that for both the first (and second) referee you ask, neither one can be a family member.
+Please note we also cannot accept references from other candidates applying to the Scholarship scheme.
 We need to see that people you engage with outside of your home have noticed and can comment on how your maths ability, qualifications, experience and communication skills will help you become a teacher that is remembered for all the right reasons.